The Foundation for a Meaningful Life

 Language Instruction That Offers Support, Challenge, & Independence

 For almost 40 years, Fay has offered immersive English language programs to international students seeking to become proficient/fluent English speakers.
-As a way to broaden the international diversity of our learning community, which currently includes students from over 20 different countries, we offer an English Language Program (ELP).
+As a way to broaden the international diversity of our learning community, which currently includes students from more than 25 different countries, we offer an English Language Program (ELP).
 This program is designed to accommodate strong, well-prepared students who are just beginning their study of English as well as students who are already proficient in English and who are working toward fluency.

 List of 5 items.